 Then 2017 happened.
 In 475 plate appearances, Tauchman hit twice as many home runs as he did in his entire career previously (1,622 plate appearances).
-Most impressively, though, he retained his excellent contact skills, recording a scant 7.7% whiff rate coupled with a 15.4% strikeout rate and 8.4% walk rate.
+Most impressively, though, he retained his excellent contact skills, recording a scant 7.7% whiff rate that underpinned a tidy 15.4% strikeout rate and 8.4% walk rate.

 I looked at every qualified hitter-season in Triple-A dating back to 2009 (so, the last decade).
 I filtered all the seasons in which a hitter recorded a better combination of plate discipline (as measured by strikeout and walk rates) and power (as measured by isolated power, or ISO) than Tauchman did in 2017 — the weaker of the two seasons, mind you.
 The results are sparse:

 You may have noticed that this list, aside from being absurdly inauspicious, doesn’t feature a single season after 2011.
 It wasn’t as difficult in the late-aughts and early-teens to post gaudy power numbers with decent plate discipline.
 Just as strikeouts have increased steadily at the Major League-level, so, too, have they increased in the minors.
 Comparing Tauchman’s feat to another era of hitting without indexation does his feat a disservice.

 So, I indexed every hitter-season in my query (that is, I scaled every performance according to the league’s average line in Triple-A in each year).
 The results are even sparser: